fird0s/Appointment/README.md

 ## Overview

-This is simple app that you can create your appointment.
+This is simple appointment website.

 ## Technologies